fastai/fastconda/README.md

 imgaug | ![](https://img.shields.io/pypi/v/imgaug) |  ![](https://img.shields.io/github/v/release/aleju/imgaug) | ![](https://img.shields.io/conda/vn/fastai/imgaug) | ![condabuild]()

-## Build Process
+# Build Process

-We are using three different ways for sourcing a conda package into an Ancaconda repo.
+We are using three different ways for sourcing a conda package into an Ancaconda repo:

-### When there are C dependencies: `conda build`
+1. [conda build](#conda-build): When there are C dependencies.
+2. [setuptools-conda](#setuptools-conda): For pure python packages.
+3. [anaconda copy](#anaconda-copy): When a maintaiend anconda package already exists.

+## conda build

+_When there are C dependencies._

 Build a conda package by first installing the appropriate pip package(s) in a fresh conda environment, and then use `conda build` to build a package based on this environment.
 We do this for packages that have C dependencies and need thus need binaries created for different platforms.
 This build process is specified in [condabuild.yml](.github/workflows/condabuild.yml).
 This type of build requires a specific directory structure with several metadata files which amounts to a fair amount of biolerplate.
 For this reason, we dynamically generate all of this boilerplate based on the configuration file [build.yaml](./build.yaml)